GaloisInc/crucible/README.md

 cabal new-build all
 ```

-Alternately, you can target a more specific sub-packge instead of `all`.
+Alternately, you can target a more specific sub-package instead of `all`.

 If you wish to build `crucible-server` (which will be built if you
 build all packages, as above), then the build depends on having `hpb`